Higher Symmetries of 5d Orbifold SCFTs: and -Group Symmetries

-When $\Gamma$ acts with fixed points on $S^5$, the 5d SCFT typically has some non-trivial (non-abelian) 0-form symmetry, which can be characterized from the structure of the non-compact singularities in $\orb$.
-If that is the case, then $\mathbb D^{(1)}_{M2}$ is a strict subgroup of $\text{Ab}[\Gamma]$, and often the quotient can be understood in terms of some discrete factor of the global 0-form symmetry group.
-For example in the case of the 5d $T_N$ theory we have an orbifold with structure $\mathbb C^3 / \mathbb Z_N \times \mathbb Z_N$.
+When $\Gamma$ acts with fixed points on $S^5$, the 5d SCFT typically has some non-trivial (non-abelian) 0-form symmetry, which can be characterized by the structure of the non-compact singularities in $\orb$.
+There is a ``naive'' answer dictated by lifting each simple Lie algebra factor to a simply connected Lie group, but this can in principle be quotiented to reach the true 0-form symmetry.
+In such situations, $\mathbb D^{(1)}_{M2}$ is a strict subgroup of $\text{Ab}[\Gamma]$, and often the quotient can be understood in terms of the discrepancy between the naive 0-form symmetry and its quotiented counterpart.
+For example, in the case of the 5d $T_N$ theory we have an orbifold with structure $\mathbb C^3 / \mathbb Z_N \times \mathbb Z_N$.
 This geometry arises at the common intersection of three lines of singularities of the form $\mathbb C \times \mathbb C^2 / \mathbb Z_N$.
-In this case we have that $\mathbb D^{(1)}_{M2}$ is trivial and $\text{Ab}[\Gamma] = \mathbb Z_N \times \mathbb Z_N$ which in turn can be interpreted as the central discrete part of the global 0-form symmetry of the theory ($SU(N)^3/\mathbb Z_N$).
+In this case we have that $\mathbb D^{(1)}_{M2}$ is trivial and $\text{Ab}[\Gamma] = \mathbb Z_N \times \mathbb Z_N$ which in turn can be interpreted as the subgroup of the ``naive'' flavor symmetry $SU(N)^3$ by which we would quotient to reach the true global 0-form symmetry given by $SU(N)^3/\mathbb Z_N \times \mathbb Z_N$ (see e.g. \cite{Bhardwaj:2021ojs} for a discussion of the global symmetries in the closely related 4d $T_N$ theories).
 It is therefore tempting to claim that we have a nontrivial Postnikov class $\beta$ whenever the exact sequence

-is non-split.
-That the action of this discrete symmetry is faithful on the set of states, follow because it is an isometry of the singularity.